Selling to us

 Looking for a Valuation

-Do you need a valuation for probate?
-You will need to email me with details of the collection, and we can sort something out.
-For this service there is a charge, and this can also be agreed before any action or work is undertaken.
+Do you need a valuation for probate, don't know where to start, let us help you?
+You will need to email us with details of the collection, and we can look into your options.
+Check with your solicitor to see if you need a written valuation.
+For this service there is a charge, and this can be agreed before any action or work is undertaken.

 If you are looking for a valuation to find out what it is worth, then you also need to send details of the collection.
-If there are any charges this would be mentioned before any work is undertaken.
+This would include number of albums, Stamps mint or Used, does the collection include Postal History or FDC's?
+Is it strong in any one area or country?
+Or any of the question asked above in 'What Do you have for Sale'.
+If this incurrs any charges, it would be mentioned before any work is undertaken or offered.

 For any Valuation enquiry please speak to us to find out what you need to do.